 Trustee's Report

 Auditor's Independence Declaration

 Statement of Comprehensive Income

 Balance Sheet

 Statement of Changes in Equity

 Statement of Cash Flows

 Notes to the Financial Statements

 Directors' Declaration

 Independent Auditor's Report

-These financial statements are for the National Guarantee Fund (the Fund) as an individual entity.
+These financial statements are prepared for the National Guarantee Fund (the Fund) as an individual entity.
 The financial statements are presented in Australian dollars.

 The Fund is administered by its trustee, Securities Exchanges Guarantee Corporation Limited (SEGC).
 SEGC is incorporated in the Australian Capital Territory as a company limited by guarantee with the sole purpose of administering the Fund.
 SEGC's registered office is:

-Level 7 16-20 Bridge Street Sydney NSW 2000 Australia
+Level 6 16-20 Bridge Street Sydney NSW 2000 Australia

-A description of the nature of the Fund's operations and its principal activities is included in the Trustee's Report on pages 3-4.
+A description of the nature of the Fund's operations and its principal activities is included in the Trustee's Report on page 3.

-Those financial statements were authorised for issue by SEGC on 29 August 2011
+These financial statements were authorised for issue by SEGC on 21 August 2012.